Guinea-Bissau

 Export Products

-Guinea Bissau's top export products are cashew nuts, gold, tropical woods, frozen fish, sesame seeds and cotton.
+Guinea Bissau's top export products in 2023 were cashew nuts, frozen fish, and fish oils.

 Cashew Production